 I became involved in research in about 1993.
 Over a long journey I have come to realise that beyond the intellectual aspects to research there is at its heart a very great moral driver.
-Our patients need clinician scientists to identify from their unmet needs research projects to help them.
-I have struggled along and made modest contributions to two areas of knowledge relevant to child health.
+Our patients need clinician scientists to identify, from their unmet needs, research projects to help them.
+I have struggled along and made modest contributions to three areas of knowledge relevant to child health.

 The first is an understanding of the health of a group of children and their families who are conceived with assisted conception.
 These were 0.5% of births 20 years ago but are now 2% in the UK.

 The second is in the area of medicines for children and other clinical problems/ unmet needs involving babies and younger children.
 Examples of the former have been involvement with the MENDS trial and more recently the STOP study.
 Examples of the latter include the Bilibaby project, the BPSU hypocalcaemic fits study and the tongue tie trial I lead

 The third is a series of projects linked to the normalisation of the vaginal microbiome.
 The initial potential uses of this pessary gel is by far the most important work I have led in my modest efforts with collaborators to improve the health of women and children through research.
 My work in the filed of women’s health has recently been recognised by the award of FRCOG (hon)

 Research pat.ients have often led me to useful insights into the unmet needs of children and their families which apply across the clinical setting too.
 For example via an early study on identical twins I conducted with Kypros Nicolaides I not only got useful insights into the special needs of that group of patients but also what a singularly unhelpful term ‘identical twins’ is.
 In fact the first thing I learnt from performing detailed assessments of these children was that they are not identical, that is a myth, monozygotic…yes, identical no.